Skip to navigation Skip to content

 • For a non-new claim update:

-• Navigate to the AR screen but do not finalise the activity
+• go to the Assessment Results (AR) screen but do not finalise the activity

-• Select Rate Details (RATS) to confirm the system applied rate
+• select Rate Details (RATS) to view the system applied rate

-If manual coding is needed, service officers must contact Local Peer Support (LPS).
+If manual coding is needed, contact Local Peer Support (LPS).
 Note: LPS does not need to contact another LPS for coding.

 LPS must: